 So, what might cause bleeding around when your period is due in pregnancy?

 Conception that occurs close to menstruation or low progesterone levels may cause what looks like a period while pregnant.

-Conception may not occur until mere days before your period is due if you have a short menstrual cycle or don’t ovulate mid-cycle.
+Conception may not occur until mere days before your period is due if you have a short cycle or don’t ovulate mid-cycle.

 This type of bleeding is often referred to as “break through bleeding,” and is the most common type of bleeding mistaken for a period while pregnant.
-Break through bleeding is usually seen during the first month of pregnancy, but may continue in the first trimester if hormone levels stay low.
+Break through bleeding is usually seen during the first month of pregnancy but may continue in the first trimester if hormone levels stay low.

-It’s important to note in this case that any bleeding following the first bleed would not occur in a timely, predictable manner like a period.
+It’s important to note that any bleeding following the first bleed would not occur in a timely, predictable manner like a period.
 It would be sporadic bleeding with a varying flow.
 Multiple timely bleeds like a period, whether irregular/light for you or not, are very unlikely to be pregnancy bleeding.

-Basal body temping can be a great way to catch such a situation, because a rise in temperature confirms ovulation and prolonged high temps for 16 days can be a way to confirm you’re pregnant, period-like bleeding or not.
+As break through bleeding can be indicative of low progesterone, it’s a good idea to let your health care provider know about it.
+In fact, any bleeding during pregnancy should be evaluated.
+Basal body temping can be a great way to catch such a situation, as a rise in temperature confirms ovulation and prolonged high temps for 16 days can be a sign of pregnancy, period-like bleeding or not.

 Bleeding varies from woman to woman, but a heavy flow is almost never implantation bleeding.
 You can read a full article or try our quiz on telling the difference between implantation and your period here.

 Sporadic bleeding during pregnancy might seem like period while pregnant.